-Human resource management in international business presents issues that are different from those in domestic or local business.
-The nature and characteristics of international business are more complicated than domestic or local business.
-As such, it is necessary to account for different types of human resource management issues in international business.
-HR managers must also choose the right staffing policy approach based on the needs of the organization.
-Effectively addressing the various types of human resource management issues and deciding on the most suitable staffing policy approach leads to success in HRM in international business.
+Human resource management (HRM) in international business involves issues different from those in domestic or local business.
+The nature and characteristics of international business can be more complicated compared to domestic or local operations.
+It is necessary to account for different types of human resource management issues in global industries and markets.
+For instance, retailers, such as Costco Wholesale, Whole Foods Market, and Home Depot, experience HRM issues differently, in comparison to eBay and other e-commerce companies.
+HR managers must also choose the right staffing policy and approach based on the needs of the business organization.
+Effectively addressing and deciding on the various types of HRM issues and staffing policies lead to success in human resource management and development in international business.

-Types of Staffing Policy Approaches in International HRM
+Types of Staffing Policy and Approaches in International HRM

 - Ethnocentric staffing